Home / INTERVIEWS / Head to head: early involvement

 Do you think architects and/or designers consider post-construction maintenance when creating their designs?

 Martin Gregory answers Most do, very few don’t.
 However all architects and designers are primarily focused on the building form and user function.
+They consider operability and maintainability, but as they generally don’t have operational knowledge and experience, it can be sacrificed to ensure the architect’s vision is not compromised.

 Alan Millin answers Obviously some do but there are still many that don’t give this enough thought.
 Mature organisations recognise the benefits of FM input into designs, while less-mature organisations have some way to go.
 Many are taking steps towards sustainability; tracking the sustainability maturity of organisations is helpful.